-The white lasagna with spinach and béchamel sauce is a variant of the classic meat ragù, featuring a rich filling of spinach, ham, and provola cheese.
-It’s very tasty and flavorful.
+The white lasagna with spinach and bechamel sauce is a variant of the classic meat sauce lasagna.
+It has a rich filling of spinach, ham, and provola cheese and is very tasty and delicious.

-It’s a main course that children also enjoy, and it’s a way to encourage them to eat vegetables.
+It’s a first course that children also love, and it’s also a way to encourage them to eat vegetables.

-The spinach is sautéed in a pan, enhancing the flavor of the dish.
-Some blend it, but I prefer to leave it whole.
+The spinach is sautéed in a pan, making the dish more flavorful.
+Some blend it, but I preferred to leave it whole.

-Also, the béchamel sauce that I prepared at home makes it very creamy and flavorful.
-Check the recipe to make a creamy and delicious béchamel sauce!
+Also, the bechamel sauce that I prepared at home makes it very creamy and delicious.
+Go read the recipe on how to make a creamy and tasty bechamel!

 You might also be interested in these recipes